vennfilbert/vennfilbert.github.io/README.md

 ACS-recognised IT Professional Year in the Help Desk stream and looking for a junior IT service desk or technical support role.

-Three years on the front line in customer service.
+Four years on the front line in customer service.
 The technical side is study and lab based, and everything I claim is documented in a repo here.

 ```